 Every day, people die as a result of occupational accidents or work-related diseases – more than 2.78 million deaths per year.
-Additionally, there are some 374 million non-fatal work-related injuries and illnesses each year, many of these resulting in extended absences from work.
+Additionally, there are some 374 million non-fatal work-related injuries each year, resulting in more than 4 days of absences from work.
 The human cost of this daily adversity is vast and the economic burden of poor occupational safety and health practices is estimated at 3.94 per cent of global Gross Domestic Product each year.

 The ILO aims to create worldwide awareness of the dimensions and consequences of work-related accidents, injuries and diseases and to place the health and safety of all workers on the international agenda to stimulate and support practical action at all levels.